-- The pay threshold to determine whether employees pay PRSI at Class A or J remains at €38. - Employees paid €38 to €352 inclusive in any week should be recorded under subclass AO. - Employees paid €352.01 to €356 inclusive in any week should be recorded under subclass AX. - Employees paid €356.01 to €500 inclusive in any week should be recorded under subclass AL. - In any week that the employee is paid more than €500, it should be recorded under subclass A1 or A2.
-Please see note on page 9. - Participants in Community Employment who are paid €352, or less in any week should be recorded under Subclass A8.
-In any week that the pay is more than €352 record under subclass A9. - Community Employment supervisors and employees on apprenticeship schemes are insurable at Class A in the normal way. - The annual pay ceiling for PRSI has increased to €75,036 for employees.
+- The pay threshold to determine whether employees pay PRSI at Class A or J remains at €38. - Employees paid €38 to €352 inclusive in any week should be recorded under subclass AO. - Employees paid €352.01 to €356 inclusive in any week should be recorded under subclass AX. - Employees paid €356.01 to €500 inclusive in any week should be recorded under subclass AL. - ■ Employer's PRSI on those earning less than €356 a week or equivalent has been halved. - In any week that the employee is paid more than €500, it should be recorded under subclass A1 or A2 where appropriate.
+As a result of the Health Contribution being abolished, Subclass A2 no longer exists but has been retained in this guide so that significant changes to payroll systems are not required in moving from 2010 to 2011.
+For example, those paying Subclass A2 previously will continue to pay Subclass A2 in 2011 (assuming their wages remain the same). - Please note that where an employee was not recorded previously under Subclass A2 (when they earned more than €500 in any week), they should be recorded under Subclass A1 in any week that they earn more than €500 in 2011. - Participants in Community Employment who are paid €352, or less in any week should be recorded under Subclass A8.
+In any week that the pay is more than €352 record under subclass A9. - Community Employment supervisors and employees on apprenticeship schemes are insurable at Class A in the normal way.